 Jonathan B. Singer, Ph.D., LCSW

-Founder and Host of the Social Work Podcast
+Founder & Host of The Social Work Podcast

 Specialty Area: Suicide Intervention, Cyberbullying, Family-based Interventions, Community Services, School Social Work, Technology, and Podcasts